libavg/libavg/sphinxdoc/misc.rst

         Miscellaneous routines used by tests.
 Not intended for normal application usage.

+    .. autoclass:: VersionInfo

+        Exposes version data, including the specs of the builder.

+        .. py:attribute:: full

+        Full string containing a compact form of branch and revision number (if the build doesn't come from an exported tree)

+        .. py:attribute:: release

+        String representation in the form `major.minor.micro`

+        .. py:attribute:: major

+        Integer component of the release version (major)

+        .. py:attribute:: minor

+        Integer component of the release version (minor)

+        .. py:attribute:: micro

+        Integer component of the release version (micro)

+        .. py:attribute:: revision

+        Revision number, if applicable, or 0

+        .. py:attribute:: branchurl

+        Full URL path that represents the branch root, if applicable, or empty string

+        .. py:attribute:: builder

+        String representation in the form of `user@hostname machinespecs`

+        .. py:attribute:: buildtime

+        ISO timestamp representation of the build

     .. autoclass:: VideoWriter(canvas, filename, [framerate=30, qmin=3, qmax=5, synctoplayback=True])

         Class that writes the contents of a canvas to disk as a video file.
 The videos